π©Ί Vitals

 1. The Executive Summary

 What is it?
 ClickHouse is a column-oriented database management system (DBMS) for online analytical processing (OLAP).
-It allows users to generate analytical reports using SQL queries in real-time.
-Unlike transactional databases (Postgres/MySQL) that optimize for writing single rows, ClickHouse is built to ingest millions of rows per second and scan billions of rows in milliseconds.
+It is built to ingest millions of rows per second and scan billions of rows in milliseconds, making it the de-facto standard for log analytics and user behavior tracking.

 The Strategic Verdict: